 Smart ways to fund the wedding

-Here are some ways how to pay for your wedding:
+Here are some ways on how to pay for a wedding:

 1. Wedding loans.
 You can use this loan to pay for your wedding.
 You need to make monthly payments with interest.
 You’ll need a high credit score to get a reasonable interest rate.
-Or you can also use your line of credit if you have it available.
+You can also use your line of credit if you have it available.

 2. Credit cards: This is another way you can borrow money to pay for the wedding.
 You’ll need to make monthly payments with interest.
 But you have to remember that this is very expensive and the interest rates are high.